 Whilst stress incontinence can affect up to 50% of women, Dr Merci Kusel of Azure Medical says that only 15% of people affected by this condition seek help.
 Many women suffer in silence, too embarrassed to tell anyone or to get medical help.

-In the past, treatments for stress incontinence have been invasive, unpleasant, or have had the potential to cause side effects.
-But these days, laser therapy is a safe and well-tolerated alternative to traditional treatments, which has minimal side effects.
+In the past, treatments for stress incontinence have sometimes been invasive, unpleasant, or caused side effects.
+But these days, laser therapy is a relatively safe and well-tolerated alternative to traditional treatments, usually with minimal side effects.
 A stress incontinence Laser Treatment is the latest innovation and it’s available right here at your GP.

 Vaginal Laser treatment heats the tissues very precisely.
-This heating stimulates collagen production and greatly improves the strength and structure of the vagina.
-It natural rejuvenates the pelvic floor, which restores support and normal function to the bladder.
+This heating stimulates collagen production and can improve the strength and structure of the vagina.
+It can naturally rejuvenate the pelvic floor, restoring support and normal function to the bladder.

 time for treatment: